The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

 \subsubsection{Part 1: Demographics and background questions}

-Participants were initially queried on demographic information, including (i) self-reported gender, (ii) age range, (iii) region, and (iv) highest level of education.
+Participants were initially queried on demographic information, including self-reported gender and region.
 Subsequently, we assessed participants' self-reported experience in data analysis and GenAI tools.
 For data analysis, participants rated their experience on a scale from \textit{"None - I have little to no experience with data analysis"} to \textit{"Expert - I have extensive experience and can perform data analysis tasks confidently."} Similarly, for GenAI tools, participants rated their experience from \textit{"None - I have no prior experience with generative AI tools"} to \textit{"Expert - I have deep expertise and often develop or customise generative AI tools for specialised purposes."}